-World History
+Contemporary World History, Geography, and Problems

+Grade: 9 or 10

-Course Length: 2 semesters (10 credits) Grade: 10 Graduation Requirement: Social Studies
+Graduation Requirement: Social Studies

 This course is designed to connect the past to the present by discovering how humanity has survived, interacted and thrived in the past, and the impact that has on the world we live in today.
-Students will learn about various cultures around the world, from the beginnings of civilization to the present, helping them to see and understand their own world with informed eyes.
+Students will learn about various cultures around the world, from 1495 to the present, helping them to see and understand their own world with informed eyes.
 The intent of this class is to teach students that history from around the world impacts life right around them, and it is therefore important to be informed in order to be a productive citizen.

-US History
+US History and Government